Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England - KESQ

 The difference in storm timing — even as few as six hours — would make a massive difference in impact on coastal flooding and erosion concerns.

-Already, more than 3,000 flights had been canceled as of Friday night, according to FlightAware.
+More than 3,500 flights within, into or out of the US have been canceled Saturday, according to FlightAware.

 These northeastern states expected to see the worst of it